Where to donate to help victims of Turkey and Syria earthquakes

 Syrian American Medical Society

 Syrian American Medical Society (SAMS) has said that its medical teams have treated around 600 injured in their medical facilities.
-It has a stated goal of raising USD 1 million urgently.
+It has a stated goal of raising USD 1 million in donations urgently to help the victims of the earthquakes in Turkey and Syria.

 SAMS supports at least 36 medical facilities in the affected region of northwest Syria as well as a regional office in Gaziantep.
 It said that three of its medical facilities have suffered such extensive damage that they had to be put out of service.
 At least one other medical facility has also been damaged.